vu-rdm-tech/metadata/README.md

 This way we can make sure all the information we publish stays consistent.
 The excellent versioning functionality of github means we also keep a log of all changes.

+### Intended audience
+The [minimal metadata guide](minimal_metadata_guide.md) is meant as a reference for support personnel involved in the VU NRDS network.
+Tool specific guides are targeted at researchers.

 ## How to request changes
 ### Create an issue
 The easiest way to request a change is by opening a new issue on https://github.com/vu-rdm-tech/metadata/issues.